CureApp/node-circleci-autorelease/README.md

 they update version and commit with a message

 ```
-release vX.Y.Z
+release X.Y.Z
 ```
-if you push to github/master, then CircleCI create release branch and tag.
+if you push to github/master, then CircleCI create a release tag.

 # customize